Mapbox raises $164M to expand its location platform to cars, VR, AR and Asia

 Petuum secures $93M Series B to push AI into the mainstream

 Location and mapping been two of the key features underpinning a wide array of smartphone services.
 Now a startup that has been at the center of building those location services for mobile devices has picked up a large round of funding to take its tech to newer frontiers in hardware, specifically in automotive and virtual / augmented reality.
-Mapbox, a company that competes against Google and Here to work with companies like Airbnb, Instacart, Snap, and Mastercard to build maps to power their services, is today announcing that it has raised $164 million in funding.
+Mapbox, a company that competes against Google and Here to work with companies like Airbnb, Instacart, Snap, and MasterCard to build maps to power their services, is today announcing that it has raised $164 million in funding.

 The Series C round takes the total amount raised by Mapbox to about $228 million.
 Mapbox is not disclosing its valuation, but at its last round (in 2015) it was valued at around $203 million according to PitchBook.
 This means that at a minimum it’s valued at around $370 million with this round, but I’m guessing it’s closer to $400 million – $500 million post money with this latest investment.
 We’ll continue to ask around.